How a co-applicant may help you get auto financing

 How much does a co-applicant help with financing?

 A co-applicant can strengthen a credit application in a number of ways.
 They may enable you to get approved, qualify for a larger financing amount or a better interest rate.
-One of the reasons for this is that a lender is able to consider another set of income and credit history.
+One of the reasons for this is that a lender can consider another set of income and credit history.

 There are potential advantages for the future, too.
 By partnering with a co-borrower, many people with short credit histories are able to get a foot on the credit ladder, while those with poor credit* can rebuild their scores.
 So, next time you need financing, you may be able to qualify on your own.